 Consider utilizing tools like surveys or instituting test groups to invite participation and candid feedback from your team.
 Whether you’re assembling a committee to collaborate on a specific change initiative, hosting programs that encourage entry-level employees to present their new ideas or asking for one-on-one feedback, it’s important to include your team in the process so they will be more understanding and supportive of change.

 4. Measure Your Probability and Adjust

-If you’ve been wasting time and resources by implementing a trial-and-error approach to change—or worse, abandoning your plans and initiatives altogether—consider measuring your probability of success so you can clearly identify how change-ready your business is.
+If you’ve been wasting time and resources by implementing a trial-and-error approach to change—or worse, abandoning your plans and initiatives altogether if they don’t go quite as planned—consider measuring your probability of success so you can clearly identify how change-ready your business is.